HowRU

 Do we always have to rely on others to feel a sense of belonging?

-The goal of this project is to explore how an environment can offer emotional comfort by responding to human presence through intuitive physical feedback.
+The goal of this project is to explore how an environment can offer emotional comfort through intuitive physical feedback, while designing a product that reflects and reinforces my sense of identity.

 HowRU points toward a future where environments are not simply occupied, but actively engaged with.
 By allowing space to respond to human presence, this project explores new possibilities for emotional interaction within everyday objects.